learnlatex/learnlatex.github.io/en/lesson-01.md

 Unlike common word processors such as Microsoft Word or LibreOffice, LaTeX usually does not provide WYSIWYG ('What You See Is What You Get').
-With LaTeX one takes text and enriches the text with mark--up.
+With LaTeX one takes text and enriches the text with markup.
 This markup tells LaTeX about the logical meaning of certain elements of the text, similar to the way HTML does.